Autoclave Safety and Operation

 - Sharps: It is not necessary to autoclave discarded sharps (used/unused needles and syringes, contaminated broken glass, microscope slides and coverslips, Pasteur pipettes, scalpel or razor blades) prior to disposal in a sharps disposal container.
 For a pickup of full sharps containers, fill out the online form.

 - Hazardous chemicals (including items contaminated hazardous chemicals).
 Do not autoclave flammable, reactive, corrosive, ortoxic chemicals (e.g., alcohols, chloroform, acetic acid, formalin, or fixed tissues).
 Lab coats that have been contaminated with chemicals should not be autoclaved but cleaned by an approved laundry service or disposed of as chemical waste.
-To schedule a chemical waste pick-up, fill out the CWM-TRK form online.
+To schedule a chemical waste pick-up, fill out the online Chemical Waste Pickup form.

 - Dried bleach and bleach-associated materials, or nitrocellulose; both compounds pose a fire or explosion risk.